Read Easy Basingstoke

 We set up Read Easy Basingstoke in August 2019 to cover all areas coming under Basingstoke & Deane District Council.
 We trained our first Volunteer Coaches in September 2019 and they are now all paired up with readers.
-Like everybody else, we have been rather stopped in our tracks by the Covid Pandemic but reading pairs have kept going where possible.
-We are anxious to train our next group of coaches as soon as we can.
+We are now in the process of training our second group of Volunteer Coaches.

 Management Team News

 We are delighted that Josh Taylor has joined us a Fundraiser, and Erica Shaw will take on responsibility for Training our volunteer Reading Coaches.

 For the first time since we set up, in August 2019, we do not have any vacancies on the Management Team!
 However, Jane is always keen to hear from anyone who might be interested in joining and enhancing our Team.
 She will very easily find you a role!

 New opportunities have come with lockdown, in that it has opened up a whole new way of coaching.
 Our new Volunteer Coaches have been training online with Read Easy Trainers.
 This means that training sessions can take place more frequently and without any travelling involved.